-SUM: A SUM is a service unit Manager.
-A SUM leads a Service Unit.
-S/he is a volunteer who dedicates time to bettering the lives of girls and the adults who serve them.
+SUM: A SUM is a Service Unit Manager.
+A SUM leads a Service Unit team, who lead troop leaders in the Service Unit.
+They are a volunteer who dedicates time to bettering the lives of girls and the adults who serve them.

 SWAPS: Stands for "Special Whatchamacallits Affectionately Pinned Somewhere."
 SWAPS were incorporated into Girl Scouting/Guiding as a way to introduce one Girl Scout to another.
-Girl Scout SWAPS are a long-standing tradition and while they're easy and inexpensive to make, they really allow girls to express their creativity and make new friends.
+Girl Scout SWAPS are a long-standing tradition and while they're easy and inexpensive to make, they allow girls to express their creativity and make new friends.